 You can see a live link intelligence report here and use it to follow along.

 There are many companies that supply backlink data.

-Not only do we want to see our own organization’s backlinks, but we also want our competitor’s backlinks (I’ll speak more about this below).
+Not only do we want to perform a backlink audit to see our own organization’s backlinks, but we also want to see our competitor’s backlinks (I’ll speak more about this below).